Acne: Skin care and prevention tips

 - Clean and moisturise your skin daily.
 Wash your face twice daily - once in the morning and once at night before going to bed.
 After you cleanse your skin, follow with a toner and moisturiser.
 Toners help remove fine traces of oil, dirt and make-up that you may have missed when cleansing.
 Moisturising is necessary even for people with oily skin.
 Buy a moisturiser that is best suited for your skin type (dry, normal or oily).

 - Seek professional help for skin problems.
 Skin is not going to be perfect.
-It can be dry or oily; it can develop rashes and acne, among many other problems.
+It can be dry or oily, and it can develop rashes and acne, among many other problems.
 Tackle the problem with professional advice from a beauty therapist or your local pharmacist.

-- Eat abalanced diet.
+- Eat a balanced diet.
 Eat a healthy and balanced diet.
-Avoid fried and greasy foods.

 - Self-screening.
 Over the course of your life, you should pay attention to all aspects of your skin.
 Familiarise yourself with it, so you'll notice any changes that might occur, such as different moles or patches that might indicate skin cancer.
 If you have a question or concern, make sure you seek medical advice.